 - Anti-inflammatory: Reducing inflammation by acting on body mechanisms.

 - Antioxidant: It has the ability to reduce oxidative stress.
-Hence, it helpful in the management of conditions such as leukoplakia, diabetes mellitus, chronic eye disease and tissue injury.
+Hence, it helps in the management of conditions such as leukoplakia, diabetes mellitus, chronic eye disease, and tissue injury.

 - Antirheumatic: Alleviating or preventing rheumatism.